microsoft/ebpf-for-windows/docs/GettingStarted.md

                 and the EbpfCore and NetEbpfExt drivers to be loaded on a remote system to test.
 * `socket_tests.exe`: Application for testing the eBPF extension that implements the BPF_CGROUP_SOCK_ADDR program type and related attach types.

-and a few binaries just used for demo'ing eBPF functionality, as in the demo walkthrough discussed below:
+and a few binaries just used for demo'ing eBPF functionality, as in the demo walk-through discussed below:

-* `dnsflood.exe`: A utility to send 0-byte DNS packets, to illustrate a case that the sample walkthrough uses eBPF to defend against.
+* `dnsflood.exe`: A utility to send 0-byte DNS packets, to illustrate a case that the sample walk-through uses eBPF to defend against.
 * `port_leak.exe`: A "buggy" utility to illustrate the effect of an app that leaks ports.
 * `port_quota.exe`: A sample utility to illustrate using eBPF to manage port quotas to defend against `port_leak.exe`